slipstream/SlipStreamClient/README.md

 SlipStream Client
 =================

-This project contains SlipStream deployments orchestration library (Python) for provisioning distributed applications on clouds and command line client for accessing SlipStream server.
+This project contains the SlipStream deployments orchestration library (Python) for provisioning distributed applications on clouds and command line client for accessing SlipStream server.